When you decide to start a website, one of the first important decisions you’ll make relates to which web hosting service you’ll go for.

 Virtual Private Servers, or a virtual Dedicated Server, operate as individual servers on one large physical server.

-With this hosting option, a virtual server appears to each client as a private server.
+With this hosting option, a virtual private server appears to each client as a dedicated server.
 However, the same server is actually hosting multiple websites.

 Think of VPS hosting as a halfway house between shared hosting and having your own dedicated or private server.